What we’re about

 A few important details:

-- It's Cap/First Hill/Seattle U, so parking can be a challenge.
-Please factor traffic & parking into your commute and if you will be late post in messages or the Discord.
-Anchorhead is only a few blocks from the First Hill Streetcar (Broadway & Pike/Pine or Broadway & Marion) and the #2 and #12 bus lines.
+Please factor traffic & parking into your commute.
+I will already be on-site due to an earlier game. - Speaking of… It's Cap Hill/First Hill/Seattle U, so parking can be a challenge.
+Sorry, it's a walking neighborhood!
+Anchorhead is only a few blocks from the First Hill Streetcar (Broadway & Pike/Pine or Broadway & Marion stops are about the same distance) and very close to the #2 and #12 bus lines, though.

-- SUPPORT THE VENUE! - Purchasing something isn't a requirement, but it's nice to do since we're using the space.
+- Purchasing something isn't a strict requirement, but it's nice to do since we're using the space.
 Please support the business if you can!

-- I open signups on Wednesday, 3 days before pressing the "announce" button here on Meetup; if you want to have the opportunity to claim a seat early, you can join the SBG Discord, where I'll post to let users there know as soon as RSVPs open as well as updates and posting polls for future meetups!
+- I open signups for most of my events 1-3 days before pressing the "announce" button here on Meetup; if you want to know about that when it happens and have the opportunity to claim a seat before others, you can join the Seattle Board Games Discord server, where I'll post to let users there know as soon as RSVPs open as well as posting polls for future meetups!

 Past events